 Rory shook his head.
 “But, dude, you already make stuff out of nothing, don’t you?
 With your tattoos?”

 “What do you think I’m doing?”
-Jules gestured to the piles of papers and books.
+Jules waved at the piles of papers and books.
 “Honestly, though, intriguing as this angle is, it’s pretty far-fetched.
 Even assuming I can come up with a way to do it, I’d only consider it as a last resort.
 I still think our surest bet will be shaking down those apostates.”

 “Can I ask you something?”

 “It’s not about…past stuff.
 I just really am wondering why you’re going to so much trouble here.
 For Max, and, uh…and me.”

 “Are you fucking kidding?
 This is fascinating stuff.”
 He was being sincere.
 Rory knew better than anyone how rare it was to see Jules Nimri this animated.
 “But also…” Jules sobered.
 “You know.
 Max is cool.
 So of course I want to do what I can to help her.
 Not to mention I’m a Martial Magus now.
 Taking down apostates is literally my job.”

 Rory nodded, rested his Milanos bag on the nightstand.
 Resumed his quest to find his toothbrush.
 “So…no luck yet, huh?”
 He nodded toward Jules’s books.

 “Nope.”
 Jules grunted as he eased shut the ponderous tome in front of him.
 “Starting to think I’ve forgotten which book it was in.
 Maybe one of my researchers will run across it.”
 He yawned.
 “If not, I’ll make an appointment with Grand Archivist Loris-Beckett.
 If anyone would know where to find an obscure tidbit like that, it’s her.”